jasegehring/kite/README.md

 '.pbmc_1k_protein_v3_antibody_S2_L002_R2_001.fastq.gz' \
 ```

 We now have a BUS file for this pseudoalignment.
+The file 3M-february-2018.txt is a whitelist for 10x v3 experiments.
 ```
 !bustools correct -w ./10xwhitelist/CRwhitelist/3M-february-2018.txt './output.bus' -o ./output_corrected.bus'